A Boxing Memory: Herol Graham

 The road didn’t glitter with gold like it should have, too many wrong turns in a sport that twists, turns and denies what should be a given right.

-Fighters like Graham are forgotten and abandoned after they have no further use in a sport that takes more than it gives.
+Fighters like Graham are often forgotten and abandoned after they have no further use in a sport that takes more than it gives.
 How many stories like Graham’s are left untold, fighters that have long ago left the public consciousness.

 There is talk of a retirement home for struggling old fighters like Graham.
 It might be a dream that will likely be extinguished by the millions it will undoubtedly cost.
 But it’s an idea that needs to be explored as far as possible, the sports unofficial pension scheme needs to happen.
 Boxing owes its past stars that at the very least.
 The recent past hasn’t been kind, the immediate future needs to be as kind as possible.
 Life isn’t going to get any easier, Graham will need all the help he can get.